Sanofi-Public/PMCB-CellBridge/README.md

 ---

-## Instructions for Running the Workflow on Demo Dataset
+## Step-by-Step Instructions for Running the Workflow on the Demo Dataset

 <details>
 <br>